-After you’ve graduated college, it’s time to deal with two major things—job hunting and repaying those dreaded student loans.
+After you’ve graduated from college, it’s time to deal with two major things—job hunting and repaying those dreaded student loans.
 Those student loans that you took out in college no longer differ and start to add interest.
 The sooner you pay your loans off, the better.
 Paying your loans off faster means paying less interest over time, and even just getting it over with.
 One easy way to pay down those loans is to use an auto-debit method.

 How Auto-Debit Works

 Auto-debit is basically an auto-payment system.
-Say, for example, that you know you get paid on the 15th of each month, so setup the auto withdrawal for the 16th.
+Say, for example, that you know you get paid on the 15th of each month, so set up the auto-withdrawal for the 16th.
 With an auto-debit system in place, you won’t even have to put a reminder on your calendar, nor will you have to worry about late payments.
 As an added bonus, many services give you a discount on your interest rate if you chose to enroll in the automatic payment plan.
 It may not be a huge discount, but a little can go a long way.
-Not every service offers this, so you’ll have to look on your specific student loan page to see if it is.
+Not every service offers this, so you’ll have to look at your specific student loan page to see if it is.
 Even if your servicer doesn’t offer a discount, auto-debit is still something you should consider using.

 Benefits of Using Auto-Debit to Pay Off Your Loans